w3c/adapt/explainers/symbols.md

 > This section to be completed.

 ## The W3C AAC Symbol Registry

-> [!NOTE]
-> We are planning to split this explainer off into a separate file, to avoid explainers that are too long.

 The registry brings BCI's dictionary of concepts into W3C space.
 Each record in the registry contains: